 In light of the COVID-19 pandemic, all in-person hearings at the Ontario College of Social Workers and Social Service Workers have been suspended until further notice.
 Please refer to the College’s Committee Direction for Hearings During COVID-19 regarding Discipline and Fitness to Practise Committee hearings during the COVID-19 pandemic.
-If you would like to attend a discipline hearing via teleconference, please contact the Hearings Officer by email at email@example.com.
+If you would like to attend a discipline hearing via teleconference, please contact the Hearings Office by email at firstname.lastname@example.org.
 Please note that the College reserves the right to limit the number of participants.

 As part of its duty to serve and protect the public interest, the College is required to have a Discipline Committee.

 This page provides a brief overview of the College’s discipline process.
 Although every effort has been made to ensure that the information is accurate and current, it is not intended to be an exhaustive summary.
 In the event of any discrepancy between this web page and the Act, regulations and the relevant College bylaws, the latter will prevail.

 For comprehensive information on the discipline process and procedures of the Discipline Committee, please review Part III of the Social Work and Social Service Work Act.

 The Discipline Committee is the committee responsible for hearing and determining allegations of professional misconduct or incompetence.
 The Discipline Committee is composed of experienced social workers and social service workers as well as members of the public.
 A referral to the Discipline Committee for a discipline hearing is reserved for the most serious allegations of professional misconduct or incompetence.